 Flexible, cost-efficient cloud resources are supporting the collaboration and conferencing tools pressed into urgent COVID-19 duty by the many businesses that have suddenly found themselves with almost entirely remote workforces.
 The same applies to academic institutions, which are relying on the cloud to make secure, reliable access to online learning available to their students.
 Even at-home entertainment, courtesy of streaming and content distribution services, remains up and available courtesy of cloud technologies.

-With social distancing and strained healthcare resources keeping many people away from doctors’ offices, cloud-based telemedicine is becoming increasing vital for patients and caregivers.
+With social distancing and strained healthcare resources keeping many people away from doctors’ offices, cloud-based telemedicine is becoming increasingly vital for patients and caregivers.

 More Cloud Usage, More Potential Crime